colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 I experimented with a few metrics for quantifying this notion of an affix's "flexibility" (including measures of statistical diversity like [Shannon entropy](https://en.wikipedia.org/wiki/Shannon_entropy)).
 The one that I found best matched my intution was simply the sum of the logarithms of the counts.
 You can think of this as the total amount of "redness" of an affix's row or column in the above matrix visualization.

-To take a toy example:
+Let's look at a small toy example with nice round numbers:

 |           | fart | head | stick | breath |
 |:----------|:-----|:-----|:------|:-------|